 - Have students go to Travel China Guide on terra cotta soldiers.
 Students can record 4 cool facts about the tomb of Shihuangdi and then create a postcard to a friend or family member with the four things they learned from the site.

 - The Chinese gave the world many gifts.
 They were the first to use paper money, eyeglasses, umbrellas, waterproof clothing, silk and invented a harness and stirrup for the horse.
 They also were the first to use coal for heating and made cloth from the cocoons of silk worms.
 They also used kites(originally as a form of communication), made compasses from lodestone, printing blocks, paper, yo yo, and gunpowder(originally used in firecrackers not weapons).
 Some people also say the first windmills were erected by the Chinese and not the Dutch!

 - The Chinese were the first to use 'paper' as we know it.
 Silk was very expensive and bamboo, another material used, was too bulky to use.
 Tsíai Lun experimented and after many years found that if you soaked the inner bark of a tree(he used the mulberry) in chemicals, pressed it and dried it, that you could write on it.
 Eventually, other things such as old rags and fishing nets replaced the tree bark.
 The Chinese kept the idea of paper making a secret for hundreds of years until it is told that two European monks sneaked the secret of paper making back to the west.
-Try making paper with this recipe found at this site: Ehow-Steps to making paper
+Try making paper with this recipe found at this site: Making paper

 Have students try writing Chinese with Q tips and 'lampblack' ink on homemade paper or regular manilla paper.
 Using a lighted candle, have students carefully cover a plate with soot.
 The ancient Chinese called this 'lampblack'.
 Instead of mixing tree sap with the soot as the Chinese did, add a bit of vegetable oil.